mre/mre.github.io.v2/blog/2018-fastcat.md

 Holy guacamole.
 That's **over three times as fast as system cat**.

-### Why on earth would I want that?
+### Nice, but why on earth would I want that?

 I have no idea.
 Probably you don't, because your bottleneck is somewhere else.

-That said, many people use `cat` for piping data into another process, e.g.
+That said, many people use `cat` for piping data into other process like

 ```sh
 # Count all lines in C files